vonlanot/los-angeles-crimes/README.md

 * Provide data-driven insights that could potentially inform community safety initiatives or resource allocation.

 ## Data Source
-The dataset used in this project is the "Los Angeles Crime Data from 2020" provided by the Los Angeles Police Department (LAPD) via an data.gov.
+The dataset used in this project is the "Los Angeles Crime Data from 2020" provided by the Los Angeles Police Department (LAPD) via [data.gov](https://catalog.data.gov/dataset/crime-data-from-2020-to-present).

 **Important Data Notes:**
 * This data is transcribed from original paper crime reports and may contain some inaccuracies.